 Having all of life’s pieces together, set up, structured properly, knowing your login to everything, remembering when to pay bills, how to shop for a car … It can all be quite overwhelming.
 There are a few basics that get skipped over, but are vital to having a comprehensive financial portfolio.
 While simple is usually best, it can also be a bit risky, especially once your total balances exceed the insured limit, if all of your money is held in a simple bank or credit union account.
 However, for most, that’s precisely where we’ll start:

 - Set up a checking and savings account.
 While you might already have at least one of these, having both is important.
 Having a safe place for your money to flow into is important, for paying bills, getting cash, and having a base for the rest of your accounts in which to pull from.
 Setting up a credit union savings account is easy and takes only a few minutes, and gives you a separate place from your usual spending money to save for an emergency, vacation or general nest egg.
 It’s advisable to have 3-12 months of your salary saved in a safe savings account, just in case of a job loss or the need to take a few months off to reconsider your life’s path.
 It’s immensely secure and stress reducing knowing you have a safety net that can provide you a continued sense of self, regularity and maintained lifestyle should you need it.
 Depositing money into your accounts is as easy as setting up direct deposit through your employer, or scanning checks on a mobile app, in many cases.
 Having savings and checking accounts are foundational for most.
+You can try browsing the internet for free checking accounts since there are banks that offer such perks.

 - Credit cards.
 While this may be a very taboo subject and suggestion, depending on which blogs and financial gurus you follow, credit cards can be very beneficial to have when used advantageously.
 Sure, there are high interest rates on carried balances, but there are also a host of benefits that come with some cards, such as travel insurance, travel benefits, cash back, extended warranty protection on purchases like electronics, and so much more.
 Using credit cards also gives the benefit of fraud protection, in many cases.
 As long as the balance is paid in full each month, there’s really no downside when used in an intentional and structured manner.